MathildeDTU/41934-Advanced-BIM-F22/README.md

 The use case, (Building) Code Validation, needs a LCA analysis to see if the building complies to BR18.

 ### Scope definition
-The scope of the use case is to analyse aspects early stage design processes that have a big impact in the final LCA of a building. it is of interst to examine the amount of steel beams in the building, to investigate the environmental impact the choice of steel as a material has in the final LCA of the building.
+The scope of the use case is to analyse aspects early stage design processes that have a big impact in the final LCA of a building.
+First of all it is a tool that checks if the necessary information is within the IFC file.
+In this connection it is of interst to examine the amount of steel beams in the building, to  be abæe to investigate the environmental impact the choice of steel as a material has in the final LCA of the building.
+Furthermore the tool should function on walls and components with material layers, and in the same way find the total area of windows in the building.
+All the materials will all have a influence in a final LCA, and will play a big part in the picture of whether a building is below a certain treshold regarding environemntal impacts.

 # Report